Zeesky-code/Zeesky-code/README.md

 - 📫 You can contact me by emailing zainablaw1012@gmail.com.

-- 💡Interesting fact: I participating in Hacktoberfest for the first time this year.
+- 💡Interesting fact: I participated in Hacktoberfest for the first time ever this year.

 [![@Zeeskylaw's Holopin board](https://holopin.me/Zeeskylaw)](https://holopin.io/@Zeeskylaw)